DavidHUT/Startup/README.md

 Key Features:
-Secure Login
+Secure Login,
-Ability to vote for option
+Ability to vote for option,
-Ability to add friends
+Ability to add friends,
-Ability to create new groups
+Ability to create new groups,
-Ability to make any question
+Ability to make any question,
-Ability to store information of votes
+Ability to store information of votes,
-Ability to change suggestions for group
+Ability to change suggestions for group,